Divine Word College of San Jose: Student newspaper

 The Pioneer is DWCSJ's official school paper with a news and editorial board comprising 22 contributors and writers in current affairs, literary, sports and opinion pieces, holding its office inside Fr.
 McSherry gymnasium.
 It publishes yearly between June and November in tabloid format and is written in both English and Filipino.
-Ms. Leonila D. Laab is the publication's editor-in-chief from 2018–2019 with Rica Mae S. Diosay as the associate editor, while Mrs. Elvie D. Aragones served as the staff adviser on the same publication year.
-Its adopted tagline is Standing in a Unified Voice as Witnesses to the Word.
+Standing in a Unified Voice as Witnesses to the Word.
 Its contributors also participate in division and regional campus journalism contests, winning second place in column writing qualifying for the national level and fourth place in newswriting at the 2018 Regional Schools Press Conference held in Tagaytay City in November of that year.

 Academic programs

 Divine Word College of San Jose offers 11 undergraduate and 4 postgraduate degree programs since its inception as a Higher Education Institution (HEI).
 The school offers tertiary programs in the fields of Business, Tourism, Information Technology, and Arts and Sciences.
 Starting school year 2018-2019, Bachelor of Science in Civil Engineering was added to its roster of degree course offerings.
 Accreditation to operate basic education level from preparatory to senior high school were likewise granted by the government.